- Meet Our Leaders

 - Named Endowment Funds

-For 30-plus years Carl Grunfeld, MD, Ph.D, has been a well-loved and deeply knowledgeable JFCS supporter.
-He and his family have strengthened the organization in significant ways that will continue to be felt for generations.
 Carl is treasured by JFCS clients and staff, and he humbly acknowledges, “I’ve pretty much done whatever JFCS felt I could contribute to doing.”
-Carl has been a member of the Board, the JFCS Palliative Care Taskforce, and the Loans and Grants Committee, as well as chairing the Ethical Care Committee.
+Carl has been a member of the JFCS Board of Directors, the Rhoda Goldman Plaza Board of Directors, the Palliative Care Taskforce, the Loans and Grants Committee, and the Program and Planning Committee, as well as chair of the Ethical Care Committee.
 He has even taught Russian emigre teens how to bake desserts!

 Tell us a bit about the community where you grew up and your background.